Space--time Isogeometric Analysis of cardiac electrophysiology: Acknowledgements

 \section{Acknowledgements}

-The authors wish to thank Dr.~A.~Bressan and Prof.~S.~Scacchi for helpful preliminary discussions.\\ P.~Tesini is supported by European Union - Next Generation EU via the PRIN project ``ASTICE''.\\ L.~Dedè acknowledges the support of the PRIN project 202232A8AN ``Computational modeling of the human heart: from efficient numerical solvers to cardiac digital twins", MUR, Italy.\\ G.~Loli and G.~Sangalli acknowledge support from PNRR-M4C2-I1.4-NC-HPC-Spoke6 and the PRIN 2022 PNRR project NOTES (No. P2022NC97R).\\ The authors are members of the Gruppo Nazionale Calcolo Scientifico - Istituto Nazionale di Alta Matematica (GNCS-INdAM).\\ M.~Montardini acknowledges support from the PRINN 2022 PNRR project HEXAGON (No. P20227CTY3).\\ G.~Loli, M.~Montardini and P.~Tesini are partially supported by INdAM-GNCS Project ``Sviluppo di metodi numerici innovativi ed efficienti per la risoluzione di PDE''.
+The authors wish to thank Dr.~A.~Bressan and Prof.~S.~Scacchi for helpful preliminary discussions.\\ P.~Tesini is supported by European Union - Next Generation EU via the PRIN project ``ASTICE''.\\ L.~Dedè acknowledges the support of the PRIN project 202232A8AN ``Computational modeling of the human heart: from efficient numerical solvers to cardiac digital twins", MUR, Italy.\\ G.~Loli and G.~Sangalli acknowledge support from PNRR-M4C2-I1.4-NC-HPC-Spoke6 and the PRIN 2022 PNRR project NOTES (No. P2022NC97R).\\ M.~Montardini acknowledges support from the PRINN 2022 PNRR project HEXAGON (No. P20227CTY3).\\ P. F. Antonietti acknowledges partial support from ICSC - Centro Nazionale di Ricerca in High Performance Computing, Big Data, and Quantum Computing funded by European Union - NextGenerationEU.\\ The authors are members of the Gruppo Nazionale Calcolo Scientifico - Istituto Nazionale di Alta Matematica (GNCS-INdAM).\\ G.~Loli, M.~Montardini and P.~Tesini are partially supported by INdAM-GNCS Project ``Sviluppo di metodi numerici innovativi ed efficienti per la risoluzione di PDE''.